zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 -------- | -----------
 `GET /events` | Using this endpoint Tarbela retrieves some of the new events.
 The response will support pagination by a next link, using a cursor, assuming there are actually more events.
 `PATCH /events` | Using this endpoint Tarbela updates the publishing statuses of some events.
 This is used to inform the producer when a event was successfully delivered to the event sink or when it couldn't be delivered.
-`POST /events/snapshots` | Using this endpoint Tarbela makes producer to create a snapshot events at the producer's site so that Tarbela could request the whole state of the publisher from scratch
+`POST /events/snapshots/{event_type}` | Using this endpoint Tarbela makes producer to create a snapshot events at the producer's site so that Tarbela could request the whole state of the publisher from scratch

+### Creating events

 The typical use case for this library is to publish events like creating or updating of some objects.